bpd-d/bpd-stopwatch-app/README.md

-# bpd-stopwatch-app
+# Stopwatch
-Stopwatch web application
+Web app that helps peapole to perform training.